titu1994/Neural-Style-Transfer/README.md

 ### Benefits
 - Automatically executes the script based on the arguments.
-- Easy selection of images (Content, Style, Output Prefix)
+- Easy selection of images (Content, Style (Multiple Selection allowed), Output Prefix)
 - Easy parameter selection
 - Easily generate argument list, if command line execution is preferred.
 - Allows usage of both Neural Style Transfer as well as Neural Doodles
 - Runs on Windows (Native) and Linux (Using Mono)

+To use multiple style images, when the image choice window opens, select all style images as needed.
+Pass multiple style weights by using a space between each style weight in the parameters section.

 ## Usage
 ### Neural Style Transfer